Tellux-hub/Data_preprosessing/README.md

 ## NOTE!

-Code contains moc data for testing.
+Code contains mock data for testing.
 Original data can not be included for privacy reasons.